bigeasy/stencil/diary.md

 Okay, I was wandering around and I remembered exactly how this is supposed to be done, so I wrote documentation for it, so I won't revisit it and resolve it.

+*Update*, *TODO*: New confusion.
+What context does the tag run in?
+With my current evaluated attribute scheme, the double evaluation assumes that the tag will be in the context of the caller template, that the tag directive derives from the context of the caller.

+Well, what if the tag library has required a module?
+Where does that go?
+It's lost, isn't it?
+What good is a tag library that cannot require scaffolding?

+What comes to mind is that we frame contexts, so that the library is evaluated, it's first element, requiring any modules.
+The tags operate on their module context, but then you add a `with` attirbute to `each` and to `with`.
+(Or maybe it is `on` or `using`, but that changes the context for that one invocation.

+We can use `[` for shorthand, if it matters.
+Or it can be an attribute.

+Then, we can do our nested evaluation, but set the context for the one evaluation.
+Tag invocations get a `$caller` object which is the calling context, and as it nests, so do the dollar signs.

 ## Incoming

  * Do underbars disappear?